SPECIALTY

 COMMENTS TO SPECIALIST

 This is a 67-year-old female with morbid obesity, seizure, chronic systolic heart failure, and chronic stage II kidney disease.
 Recently, in the hospital with urosepsis, pneumonia, and acute, chronic heart failure with brain natriuretic peptide (pro-BNP) of 26,800.

 Elevated troponins due to type II myocardial infarction.
 She was ultimately started on furosemide 40 mg a day, carvedilol 6.25 mg twice a day, and spironolactone 25 mg a day.
 During her hospital stay, she had episodes where she was on pressure support as well as Diamox for metabolic acidosis.
 While there, she had an echocardiogram that showed a left ventricular ejection fraction of 30% to 35%.
-The patient remains a full code.
+The cardiologist considered Entresto but wanted to wait until her blood pressure and sepsis improved.
+Her blood pressure is now 120 systolic.

 MAIN QUESTION